noah415/CSC366/README.md

 > Must be connected to CalPoly servers for connection to the database. <br/>

-Current state of the application allows an admin user to create surveys with three different question types, develop new profile types, and view the<br/>
-surveys already created.
+Current state of the application allows an admin user to create surveys with three different question types, develop new profile types, and view the surveys already created.
 The database is built with full support to manage a wide array of users completeing multiple surveys.